noxterr/noxterr/README.md

 </p>

+Just a breefly description on the above stacks:
+I tried both <a href="https://golang.org">GO</a> and <a href="https://www.rust-lang.org">Rust</a> but I am unable to fully define, create, manage and organize my workspace in order to feel good working with those Programming Languages.
+Such thing was available to Java and even if I haven't picked it up in 3 years or so, I really enjoyed its OOP approach.

+Elixir's phoenix framework is really entriguing but it's as big and vast as Nest.JS is, but I am only able to understand the latter.
+I cannot find myself liking any programming language like the ones in the stack above, and thus I really feel like my approach is getting closer to the frontend part, when talking about web development.

+I still support the work done to implement endpoints for every frontend developer and I'd maybe end up picking up either GO or Rust again.
+I think that, as I will be moving to develop more on the frontend (with tools like React, Next and others), I will be learning how to do some TDD and include Jest, Docker and K8s in my projects.

+I believe the importance of implementing DevOps on the frontend is as crucial as the backend, so I can myself limit off the errors I'd be doing and use some testing, in order to ensure the proper workflow is pushed in production, only when tested and working.

 On top of this, I am really open to new techology.
 I love larning new programming languages and dive into a full new experience.

-I am also creating the Italian translation for the Tauri docs.

 I am currently studying Law at the university.
-I am working on 7 projects that ranges from websites, to extensions to apps and so on.
+I am working on some small projects that ranges from websites, to extensions to apps and so on.

-All my projects are MIT licensed unless I explicitely express so.

 For any contact, feel free to email me: